InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_25.md

-<i class="icon-font"></i>Gyroscope_Y
+<i class="icon-font"></i>Gyroscope_Z
 ===================
-Show the gyroscope on Y axis from gyroscope sensor to the LCD in SI unit.
+Show the gyroscope on Z axis from gyroscope sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.